EasyEats-DS/EasyEats-backend/README.md

 ## Description

-MealWhirl-server is a backend application designed to power a food delivery platform.
-It leverages a microservices architecture to ensure scalability, performance, and maintainability.
-The platform supports customer, restaurant, and delivery personnel roles, providing features such as real-time order tracking, secure payments, and notifications.
+EasyEats Server is a robust, scalable backend solution for modern food delivery platforms, built with microservices architecture using Node.js and Express.js.
+The platform seamlessly connects customers, restaurants, and delivery personnel through a high-performance system designed for reliability and real-time operations.

+Key aspects:
+- 🚀 Microservices-based architecture for independent scaling
+- 🔒 Secure authentication with JWT and role-based access control
+- 📱 Supports web and mobile interfaces
+- 📊 Real-time order tracking and notifications
+- 💳 Multiple payment gateway integrations

 ## Features